 When opening the form to submit a dispute against a specific domain, you may see the following error “Failed to send message, please try again”

 The most common reason this happens is that you may be attempting to do this from blocked.dnsfilter.com, as highlighted in the image above.
 Or you may have previewed the Block page and attempted to submit the form.
-This is expected behaviour as the form submission feature only works after visiting a specific domain.
+This is expected behavior, as the form submission feature only works after visiting a specific domain.
 This feature is not designed to submit successfully from preview mode or blocked.dnsfilter.com.
 Once you visit the correct domain, the form should send correctly.

 If the “Failed to send message, please try again” error appears from a specified domain, we would recommend the following details below as additional occurrences that can trigger this error:

 - Confirm if the email address you have set up for your block page notification is a forwarding email address.
-It's possible that your email account is configured to redirect inbound messages to another email address automatically.
+Your email account might be configured to redirect inbound messages to another email address automatically.

 - You may have waited too long – if you’re on this page for an extended period of time, then the block will no longer be in our ‘hot cache’

 - This could also happen if you have some artificial caching on your end.
 For example, if you have additional caching between you and DNSFilter, where you’re increasing the TTL.
 So, in other words, you are still hitting the block page, but we never saw the DNS request that took you there.

 - You may have misconfigured your networks.
 The way DNSFilter is to be configured is a single ‘site’ per physical location, and each site can accept multiple IPs for primary, secondary, etc., network providers at that location.
 If you instead configure each provider as a different ‘site', it can lead to problems like this.